nickromano/product-release-notes/README.md

 * RSS feed of changes
 * Easily extend the style of the page
 * Automatically pull release notes from iTunes
-* Automatically pull release notes from Google Play (Coming Soon)
+* Automatically pull release notes from Google Play

 ![Release Notes](docs/release-notes.png)